EthanHolleman/SangerSlobber/README.md

 # SangerSlobber

 Visualize Sanger sequence results and compare to expectations via BLAST.
+Work in progress.